junglesta/wherenodoctor/_posts/2016-01-01-13-some-very-common-sicknesses.md

 ♦ In rare cases, worms cause asthma.
 Try giving mebendazole ([page 373](#page-373)) to a child who starts having asthma if you think she has worms.

-♦ If the person does not get better, seek medical help.
-Prevention:
+♦ **If the person does not get better, seek medical help.**

+_Prevention:_

 A person with asthma should avoid eating or breathing things that bring on attacks.
 The house or work place should be kept clean.
 Keep chickens and other animals outside.
 Air bedding in the sunshine.

 Sometimes it helps to sleep outside in the open air.
 Drink at least 8 glasses of water each day to keep the mucus loose.
 Persons with asthma may improve when they move to where the air is cleaner.

-Asthma often begins in childhood and may be a problem for life.
-It is not contagious, but is more common in children with relatives who have asthma.
-It is generally worse during certain months of the year or at night.

-An asthma attack may be caused by eating or breathing things to which the person is allergic (see [page 166](#page-166)).
-In children asthma often starts with a cold.
-Nervousness or worry may bring on an asthma attack.

-Asthma can also be caused by unclean air (air pollution), such as smoke from cigarettes, inside cooking fires, burning fields, or cars and trucks.

-Treatment:

-♦ If asthma gets worse inside the house, the person should go outside to a place where the air is cleanest.
-Remain calm and be gentle with the person.
-Reassure him.

-♦ Give a lot of liquids.
-This loosens mucus and makes breathing easier.
-Breathing water vapor may also help (see [page 168](#page-168)).

-If you have asthma do not smokesmoking damages your lungs even more
+>If you have asthma do not smokes, moking damages your lungs even more

 # [168](#page-168)
 {:.no_toc}